franco-on-git/Scripts-and-Commands/Bin-Apps/Netstat.md

 # Netstat

 ### String Search
-- Show Active and Monitor for String value
+- Show active values and monitor for new entries
 ```powershell
 clear-screen